ChamikaVihanga/Develop_WarehouseTool/README.md

 ### Sample_Fearture_Name - THen Cerate brange base Sprint_X by Deveoper

-#### Then all Feature branches merge to Sprint Branch when sprint is over
+#### Then all Feature branches merge to Sprint Branch when sprint is over...